 What is the History Roadshow?

 The History Roadshow is a free program of presentations tailored to regional Victorian students of History in Years 11 and 12.
-The program aims to provide VCE students with rich curriculum-related opportunities to engage with academic and professional historians.
+The program aims to provide VCE students with rich curriculum-related opportunities to engage with specialist academic and professional historians.

 Associate Professor Adrian Jones from La Trobe University

 For more information about the History Roadshow, please contact:

 Deputy Executive Officer, History Council of Victoria Inc

 Mobile: 0422 519 322

 The History Roadshow is developed and delivered by the History Council of Victoria with funding from the Victorian Government's Department of Education and Training Strategic Partnerships Program.